Federal Election 2019: Federal Seat of Dickson Profile

 Dickson is one of the newer Queensland seats, first contested at the 1993 election.
 It is named after Sir James Dickson, a leading advocate of Federation, Premier of Queensland 1898-99, and Minister for Defence in Barton's first Federal Ministry.

 At Dickson's first contest in 1993, the election had to be deferred for a month following the death of a candidate.
-Before the election could be held, Labor candidate Michael Lavarch was plucked from backbench obscurity by Paul Keating to serve as Attorney General, though he was not sworn in until after his re-election.
+Before the election could be held, Labor candidate Michael Lavarch was plucked from backbench obscurity by Paul Keating to serve as Attorney General, though he was not sworn in until after his victory at a supplementary election a month after the federal poll.
 Lavarch had previously represented much of the electorate as MP for Fisher 1987-93.

 Lavarch was one of the Keating government's ministerial casualties in 1996, defeated by the Liberal Party's Tony Smith.
 Smith was disendorsed over a domestic matter before the 1998 election.
 Instead the Liberal Party endorsed high profile former radio broadcaster Rod Henshaw, hoping to counteract the profile of new Labor candidate, former Australian Democrat Leader Cheryl Kernot.

 Dickson was one of the highest profile local contests of the 1998 election, and also produced the closest finish.
 Kernot famously 'spat the dummy' on ABC-TV's election night coverage when it looked like she had lost, only for her to scrape home by 176 votes after two weeks of counting.
 Kernot's chequered career in the Labor Party continued, dogged at every step by her own personal demons as well as a few from within the Queensland branch of the Labor Party, which had never taken her to its bosom.
-Kernot was left largely to her own devices in 2001 as the Queensland Labor Party chose to spend money defending safer seats in the post-Tampa political climate.
-Having to apologise for a remark made about her Liberal opponent did not help, and Kernot was defeated in 2001 after a 6.1% swing, the largest swing in Queensland at that election.
+Kernot was defeated after being left largely to her own devices in 2001 as the Queensland Labor Party chose to spend money defending safer seats in the post-Tampa political climate.

 New Liberal MP Peter Dutton boosted his margin into double figures thanks to redistributions and the 2004 election.
 None of this mattered come the 2007 election when Dutton suffered an 8.8% swing before eventually limping to victory by just 217 votes.

 Another major redistribution ahead of the 2010 election wiped out Dutton's margin and he initially tried to win nomination for a vacant Gold Coast seat.
-Rebuffed by local branch members, Dutton re-contested Dickson and was easily re-elected on the back of the statewide swing against Labor.
-He added a further 1.6% to his margin in 2013.
+Rebuffed by local branch members, Dutton re-contested Dickson and was easily re-elected on the back of the state-wide swing against Labor.
+He added a further 1.6% to his margin in 2013 before a 5.1% swing to Labor in 2016.

 National & State Links: